alexmorgad0/lisbon_housing_transport_analysis/README.md

 #  Lisbon Housing & Transportation Analysis

-Welcome to my analysis of housing affordability and transportation accessibility across the **Lisbon metropolitan area**.

-This project was created to explore where people can live more affordably while still maintaining good access to the city center.
-It combines housing prices, commute times, and transport network coverage into a single analysis.
+This project explores how **housing affordability** and **transportation accessibility** interact across the Lisbon metropolitan area.
+It aims to understand whether people could live further from the city center in **more affordable areas** if **commute times were improved** through better public transport coverage.

-The core data came from a [Kaggle](https://www.kaggle.com/datasets/luvathoms/portugal-real-estate-2024/data) dataset of property listings, enriched with live data collected via the [Idealista](https://www.idealista.pt) API.
-Transportation data came from multiple [GTFS](https://gtfs.org) feeds, complemented by travel times fetched from the [Google Maps](https://developers.google.com/maps) APIs.
+I used a [Kaggle](https://www.kaggle.com/datasets/luvathoms/portugal-real-estate-2024/data) dataset of 40k+ property listings and enriched it with 200 additional live listings from the [Idealista](https://www.idealista.pt) API.

+Transportation data came from multiple [GTFS](https://gtfs.org) feeds covering trains, metro, ferries, trams, and buses — which together contained **over 2 million rows of raw timetable data** that I cleaned, standardized, and merged into a unified transport network.

+Because some feeds were missing (notably from [Carris](https://www.carris.pt)), I also used the [Google Maps](https://developers.google.com/maps) API to estimate travel times for the remaining towns.

+This project includes:
+-  A custom GTFS-based routing model to simulate public transport commutes
+-  Public transport vs car travel times from 187 towns to Marquês de Pombal
+-  A machine learning model to estimate housing prices (trend-level)
+-  Dashboard in Power BI
+-  A [Streamlit](https://housing-price-app-gskomybxcbtkgxrfk5wpza.streamlit.app/) web app for user-friendly price predictions

-> **Disclaimer:** This project was created for educational purposes only.
+> **Disclaimer:** This project was created for **educational purposes only** and is not suitable for real-world pricing or planning decisions.

----

-#  The Questions

-This project set out to answer:

-1. Which towns around Lisbon offer the lowest housing prices per m²?
-2. How well connected are these towns to the city center by public transport?
-3. Which areas offer the best balance of affordability and accessibility?
-4. Can I build a model to estimate housing prices across the region?

 ---